jiddon/jiddon.github.io/_pages/cv_txt.md

     Applied Physicist (Staff)
     CERN, Geneva, CH

-    -   Accountable for the end-to-end verification, validation, and integration of the outer barrel of the ATLAS ITk Pixel detector, a large-scale, safety-critical system co-developed by 50 international institutions, illustrating advanced systems engineering and technical coordination capabilities.
+    -   Accountable for the verification, validation, and integration of the outer barrel of the ATLAS ITk Pixel detector, a large-scale, safety-critical system co-developed by 50 international institutions, illustrating advanced systems engineering and technical coordination capabilities.
-    -   Designing system architecture and rigorous V&V protocols to assure the reliability and performance of a 5 billion channel silicon tracker, emphasising expertise in requirements engineering, risk assessment, and quality control.
+    -   Designing system architecture and V&V protocols to assure the reliability and performance of a 5 billion channel silicon tracker, emphasising expertise in requirements engineering, risk assessment, and quality control.
-    -   Driving continuous problem-solving initiatives and root cause analysis in critical mission environments, demonstrating high-level troubleshooting, resilience and adaptability while collaborating across multidisciplinary teams.

 Jul 2022 – Feb 2025